Amaniitd/The-Basic-Decimal-Integer-Machine/README.md

 # Assignmant: The Basic Decimal Integer Machine
 The following table is the instruction set of a very Basic Decimal Integer Machine (BDIM) which may be used to do simple integer computations.
 There are no other data types and no structured data types.
-You are supposed to design an interpreter which reads in the instructions (one per line) from a program file <filename>.bdim.
+An interpreter which reads in the instructions (one per line) from a program file <filename>.bdim.

   - We use positive integer op-codes.
 The special opcode 0 denotes a halt instruction.
 Programs halt on seeing this opcode.